×

 We as Primates

-In reality, the ability to recognize objects in color and detail is found in many species.
-Granted, not to the same degree as in humans, perhaps.
-Birds, for example, can see from five to seven colors.
-There are lifeforms that see only one or two colors.
-And there are those species capable of seeing in the ultraviolet range of light and color.
+Birds can see from five to seven colors.
+There are lifeforms that see only one or two.
+And there are species capable of seeing in the ultraviolet range of light and color.
 Spiders and bees are examples.

-Keeping this in mind, color and texture presented me with an ideal place to start developing the small works in this series, ‘Clone and Replicant’.
-The choice wasn’t difficult … I love color.
-Of every hue.
-And the fact is, I find when working with glazes, texture is a valuable asset in creating interesting effects.
-I love using it to my advantage on walls in decorative painting projects as well as in artworks.
+Color and texture presented me an ideal place to start developing the small works in the series, ‘Clone and Replicant’.
+I love color of every hue.
+When working with glazes, texture is a valuable asset in creating interesting effects.

 Biosphere & Ecosphere